 - Flat bottom finish for ease of use in-between sets and reps.

-A powder coated kettlebell that is designed for versatile work outs and comes with a lifetime warranty.
+A powder-coated kettlebell that is designed for versatile workouts, has excellent grip, and comes with a lifetime warranty.

 Best for Recreational Workouts